 they were trying to escape from a situation that seemed impossible to deal with or

 to get relief from really bad thoughts or feelings.
-Like Ethan, they didn't want to
+They didn't want to die as much

-die as much as they wanted to escape from what was going on.
-And at that particular
+as they wanted to escape from what was going on.
+And at that particular moment dying

 Some people who end their lives or attempt suicide might be trying to escape feelings